Brothers playing mini golf at Interbay Golf Center in Seattle. Credit: JiaYing Grygiel

 Get your bearings

-Upon arrival at Interbay, I left the kids waiting outside and went into the pro shop by myself to pay for our round.
-They’re taking payment by card only, no cash.
-Masks are optional inside for the fully vaccinated.
+Upon arrival at Interbay, I popped into the pro shop to pay for our round.
 There’s a whole rainbow of balls so you can pick out your favorite color, then select the right-sized putter.
-The flags were removed from the holes last year, but they’re back now.

-The café inside is open, too; just take your food to eat on the patio outside.
+The café inside is open; we like to eat on the patio outside.
 These are the best seats anyway, because you can eat your snacks while watching the big boys practice their swings.

 All ages can play